-As described previously, beginning in FY 2016, state grantees and the District of Columbia were required to collect and report data for four new developmental performance measures:
+As described previously, beginning in FY 2016, state grant recipients and the District of Columbia were required to collect and report data for four new developmental performance measures:

-- Measure #1: Benefit Targeting Index - Measure #2: Burden Reduction Targeting Index - Measure #3: Number of occurrences where LIHEAP benefits restored home energy service - Measure #4: Number of occurrences where LIHEAP benefits prevented the loss of home energy service
+- Measure #1: Benefit-Targeting Index - Measure #2: Burden-Reduction Targeting Index - Measure #3: Number of occurrences where LIHEAP benefits restored home energy service - Measure #4: Number of occurrences where LIHEAP benefits prevented the loss of home energy service

 Overall, state capacity to collect and report the performance data has improved each year since FY 2016.
-However, some states continued to face challenges with successfully collecting and reporting these data for FY 2018, including the following:
+However, some states continued to face challenges with successfully collecting and reporting these data for FY 2019, including the following:

 - Data System Limitations Most states needed to update their data systems to collect and report the required data.
-While many of those states were successful in implementing those changes prior to FY 2018, a few states had difficulty completing all necessary data system updates due to unexpected delays, staffing issues, or budgetary constraints. - Energy Vendor Cooperation While most states were successful in obtaining the necessary data from the targeted energy vendors, a small number of states experienced difficulty in obtaining data from the targeted energy vendors. - Data Calculation & Reporting Issues -A few states experienced challenges in calculating specific statistics, processing data, or reporting the correct results.
+While many of those states were successful in implementing those changes prior to FY 2019, a few states had difficulty completing all necessary data system updates due to unexpected delays, staffing issues, or budgetary constraints. - Energy Vendor Cooperation While most states were successful in obtaining the necessary data from the targeted energy vendors, a small number of states experienced difficulty in obtaining data from the targeted energy vendors. - Data Calculation and Reporting Issues A few states experienced challenges in calculating specific statistics, processing data, or reporting the correct results.

-To facilitate analysis of the data and account for variations in data quality, HHS conducted a comprehensive review of the FY 2018 data submitted by states for each of the four developmental performance measures, assigning states to one of four data quality categories for each of the four new measures.
-The data quality categories are as follows: 10
+To facilitate analysis of the data and account for variations in data quality, HHS conducted a comprehensive review of the FY 2019 data submitted by states for each of the four developmental performance measures, assigning states to one of four data quality categories for each of the four new measures.
+The data quality categories are as follows:

 - High Reliability The review of the submitted data identified no data quality concerns.
 All data items were reported correctly, and the data represented a reasonable number of total households and households for specific subgroups of interest. - Moderate Reliability The review of the submitted data identified minor data quality concerns.
-All data items were reported correctly, but data for some specific subgroups of interest were not collected and reported or were based a small number of households. - Low Reliability The review of the submitted data identified substantial data quality concerns.
-A portion of the data items were incomplete or based on a small total sample of households. - Insufficient Data for Reporting No data was submitted, or the submitted data was determined to be unusable.
+All data items were reported correctly but data for some specific subgroups of interest were not collected and reported or were based a small number of households. - Low Reliability The review of the submitted data identified substantial data quality concerns.
+A portion of the data items were incomplete or based on a small total sample of households. - Insufficient Data for Reporting No data was submitted or the submitted data was determined to be unusable.

 Specific criteria were developed to classify each state's data into the appropriate data quality category.
-For example, for Measure #1 (Benefit Targeting Index) and Measure #2 (Burden Reduction Targeting Index), the following criteria were used:
+For example, for Measure #1 (Benefit-Targeting Index) and Measure #2 (Burden-Reduction Targeting Index), the following criteria were used:

-- High Reliability: - The data included complete information for at least ten percent of households that received LIHEAP bill payment assistance.
-This was determined to be a reasonable sample size. - The data included complete information for at least five percent of households that were electric main heat, five percent of households that were gas main heat, and five percent of households with the most common deliverable fuel type in the state.
-These criteria were used to determine if data for the major fuel types were sufficiently represented. - The data included annual electric expenditure data for non-electric main heat households. - High burden households were correctly identified in the data according to the instructions. - Moderate Reliability: - The criteria were the same as for high reliability, except that the data included information for less than five percent of households with the most common deliverable fuel type in the state. - Low Reliability: - The data failed at least one of the criteria for moderate reliability. - Insufficient Data for Reporting: - The data included information for less than one percent of households that received LIHEAP bill-payment assistance or the data were missing information needed for accurate calculations.
+- High Reliability: - The data included complete information for at least 10 percent of households that received LIHEAP bill payment assistance.
+This was determined to be a reasonable sample size. - The data included complete information for at least 5 percent of households that were electric main heat, 5 percent of households that were gas main heat, and 5 percent of households with the most common deliverable fuel type in the state.
+These criteria were used to determine if data for the major fuel types were sufficiently represented. - The data included annual electric expenditure data for non-electric main heat households. - High burden households were correctly identified in the data according to the instructions. - Moderate Reliability: - The criteria were the same as for high reliability, except that the data included information for less than 5 percent of households with the most common deliverable fuel type in the state. - Low Reliability: - The data failed at least one of the criteria for moderate reliability.